-As discussed in Note 2, the District adopted the provisions of Governmental Accounting Standards Board (GASB) Statement No. 67, Financial Reporting for Pension Plans - An Amendment of GASB Statement No. 25, effective January 1, 2014.
-Our opinion is not modified with respect to this matter.
+As discussed in Note 13, effective January 1, 2015, the District adopted the provisions of Governmental Accounting Standards Board Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No. 27, and Governmental Accounting Standards Board Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an Amendment of GASB Statement No. 68.
+Our opinion is not modified with respect to these matters.